MairManson/School_District_Analysis/README.md

   -  Overall passing percentage for each school in the "% Overall Passing" column

 ## School Spending Per Student
-To help the school board make decisions about the budget for the upcoming school year, school spending per student report was added to explore how school spending per student affects the school's average scores and passing percentages.
+To help the school board make decisions about the budget for the upcoming school year, a school spending per student report was added to explore how school spending per student affects the school's average scores and passing percentages.

 ![Per School Capita](Resources/per_school_capita.png)